Please use this section to get settled, find support and take advantage of university services.

 Your first priority should be to attend your department's orientation event.
 You'll meet your departmental colleagues and get to know the staff who will be helping you throughout your program.

 Departmental Orientations for Fall 2016 are currently being scheduled.
 We'll update the list below as we get information from your departments.

 You will also receive email directly from your department about your departmental orientation.
 If you do not receive this information, please contact your department's graduate program assistant.

-If you have a confirmed place in the SFU Graduate Residences (Louis Riel or Hamilton Hall), visit their Graduate and Family Welcome page for info on how to sign up for an early-move in option and residence orientation.
-It will take place from August 27–September 1.
-Cost is $115.
+If you have a confirmed place in the SFU Graduate Residences (Hamilton Hall or Townhouses), visit the Residences' page for Incoming Residents for info on how to sign up for an early-move in option and residence orientation.
+It will take place in the first week of September.
+Cost is TBA.

 The schedule also usually includes an opportunity to find out more about TA/TM employee medical coverage for and help with the employee medical insurance forms.

-The Research Commons at the SFU Library has a Library Research Basics for Grad Students overview to get you introduced to the library, Dates will be announced in summer 2014.
+The Research Commons at the SFU Library has a Library Research Basics for Grad Students overview to get you introduced to the library.
+Dates TBA.